-When contracting for an Agile methodology, it is recommended to include provisions for performance based contracting and use of a SOO.
-Policy documents from OMB and OFPP encourage the use of Performance Based Contracting Acquisition (PBSA) and more specifically, FAR Subpart 37.6 describes "Performance-Based Acquisition".
+When contracting for an Agile methodology, it is recommended to include provisions for performance-based contracting and use of a SOO.
+Policy documents such as OMB Circular A-11 and from the Office of Federal Procurement Policy (OFPP) encourage the use of Performance Based Contracting Acquisition (PBSA) and more specifically, FAR Subpart 37.6 describes "Performance-Based Acquisition".
 FAR Part 37 Service requires the use of performance-based acquisition for services to the maximum extent practical and prescribes policies and procedures for use of performance-based acquisition methods.
 Two additional sources for reference are:

-- Seven-Steps to Performance-Based Acquisition (guide/instructions for SOO, PWS and QASP etc.). - DAU Service Acquisition Mall provides tools and templates to create a performancebased service acquisition requirements.
+• OFPP Seven-Steps to Performance-Based Acquisition (guide/instructions for SOO, PWS and QASP etc.).

+• DAU Service Acquisition Mall provides tools and templates to create a performance-based service acquisition requirements.